 This will invoke the CIFS wizard:

-Once we fill in the relevant authentication details for the CIFS share the File Fabric will connect and sync the metadata (no files are copied or replicated).
+Once we fill in the relevant authentication details for the CIFS share the File Fabric will connect and ‘smart index’ the file metadata (no files are copied or replicated), and build its storage meta-model.

-Once this is complete the SMB file shares can be access via the File Fabric Web File Manager.
+Once this is complete the SMB file shares can be access via the File Fabric’s Web File Manager.

 The File Fabric can be given a public URL for external access to internal SMB file shares in which users authenticate using existing Active Directory or LDAP credentials and in which password lockout policies and GEO / IP restrictions can be applied for enhanced security.

 Bring Your Own Device (BYOD) is also supported with full restrictive control over all users and client access:

 Also the Windows Shares are available from the variety of mobile and desktop Apps that the File Fabric supports.
 Below is an Android App example.